marsch/Architecture/Connectors/AdapterCompletenessChecklist.md

   - [ ] Each field in the trigger/action should have a `note` explaining what expected to be there as well as meaningful example in `placeholder` which could be (for optional fields) a default value if field is empty
 - [ ] `README.MD` file that contains
-  - [ ] Description of the application connector connects to
+  - [ ] Description of the application adapter connects to
   - [ ] List of environment variables that need to be configured (e.g. OAuth ClientID/Secret)
   - [ ] Version and compatibility information
   - [ ] Documentation for the authentication process, how to find API key, etc.
-  - [ ] Documentation for each Action and Trigger in the connector, this description have to include
+  - [ ] Documentation for each Action and Trigger in the adapter, this description have to include
     - [ ] Screen shot of the parameters with sample meaningful values (if parameters are defined for given trigger/action)
     - [ ] Description of the parameters (if any)
     - [ ] Description of the incoming message and outgoing message (e.g. Update Contact Action)
     - [ ] Description of any attachments generated or consumed
-  - [ ] Documentation for each Action and Trigger in the connector may also include
+  - [ ] Documentation for each Action and Trigger in the adapter may also include
     - [ ] Sample of the minimum viable input (e.g. for updating or creating something)
     - [ ] Description of the dynamic metadata generation rules, metadata discovery rules
   - [ ] Known limitations, may be with link to the issue